nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Purpose ###

-The purpose of this subsection is to provide a distinct list of all the medications recorded for the patient and to present the list alphabetically to make it easier to view for specific medication items The list is also presented alphabetically to enable easier identification of changes to a medication over time, for example, change in dosage.
+The purpose of this subsection is to provide a distinct list of all the medications recorded for the patient and to present the list alphabetically to make it easier to view for specific medication items.
+The list is also presented alphabetically to enable easier identification of changes to a medication over time, for example, change in dosage.

-Items included in the Recent Acute Medication and Current Repeat Medication **MUST** also be included within this subsection as well as past medications.
+Items included in the Recent Acute Medication and Current Repeat Medication **MUST** also be included within this subsection, as well as past medications.

 ### Subsection title ###

-The subsection title **MUST** be "All Medication (Summary)".
+The subsection title **MUST** be 'All Medication (Summary)'.

 ### Date filter ###

 If a consumer submits a date filter for this subsection the dates will be applied as follows (this applies equivalent rules to structured medication date filtering):

- 1. If the medication has an effective period (a start date and a scheduled end date), filter using the effective period
+ 1. If the medication has an effective period (a start date and a scheduled end date), filter using the effective period:
-	1. The provider system **MUST** return the medication summary data items for all medications whose effective periods overlaps the date range (inclusive) sent by the consuming system
+	1. The provider system **MUST** return the medication summary data items for all medications whose effective periods overlap the date range (inclusive) sent by the consuming system.
- 2. If the medication has an effective start date, does not have an effective end date and is repeat (repeat prescribed, repeat dispensed or prescribed elsewhere repeat), treat the effective period as ongoing for the filter
+ 2. If the medication has an effective start date, does not have an effective end date and is repeat (repeat prescribed, repeat dispensed or prescribed elsewhere repeat), treat the effective period as ongoing for the filter:
-	1. The provider system **MUST** return the medication summary data items for all medications whose effective start date is during or before the date range (inclusive) sent by the consuming system
+	1. The provider system **MUST** return the medication summary data items for all medications whose effective start date is during or before the date range (inclusive) sent by the consuming system.
-	2. Where the medication is prescribed elsewhere and does not identify itself as acute or repeat then treat it as repeat for the filter to ensure the clinician has higher likelihood of visibility of the item and can decide themselves if it is relevant
+	2. Where the medication is prescribed elsewhere and does not identify itself as acute or repeat then treat it as repeat for the filter to ensure the clinician has higher likelihood of visibility of the item and can decide themselves if it is relevant.
- 3. If the medication has an effective start date, does not have an effective end date and is acute (acute or prescribed elsewhere acute), filter using the effective start date
+ 3. If the medication has an effective start date, does not have an effective end date and is acute (acute or prescribed elsewhere acute), filter using the effective start date:
-	1. The provider system **MUST** return the medication summary data items for all medications whose effective start date is during the date range (inclusive) sent by the consuming system
+	1. The provider system **MUST** return the medication summary data items for all medications whose effective start date is during the date range (inclusive) sent by the consuming system.
- 4. If the medication does not have an effective start date (for example, prescribed elsewhere), filter using the date it was recorded on the local system
+ 4. If the medication does not have an effective start date (for example, prescribed elsewhere), filter using the date it was recorded on the local system:
-	1. The provider system **MUST** return the medication summary data items for all medications whose recorded date is during the date range (inclusive) sent by the consuming system
+	1. The provider system **MUST** return the medication summary data items for all medications whose recorded date is during the date range (inclusive) sent by the consuming system.
-	2. Where no effective period is available use the date the item was recorded on the system
+	2. Where no effective period is available use the date the item was recorded on the system.